 The event is organised by Queen’s University in collaboration with the Nuffield Council on Bioethics and is part of a nationwide-project to gather views and encourage debate about how the different features of the UK research environment are affecting, both positively and negatively, the work and behaviour of scientists at all stages of their career.

-The QUB Law School Film Group are screening the tense western ‘3:10 to Yuma’.
+To welcome new and returning students, the QUB Law School Film Group is screening the suspense filled thriller ‘Runaway Jury’ on Wednesday 24 September 2014 at 16:00-18:30 in Lanyon Building/OG/074, Queen’s University Belfast.
 The film will be followed by a social drink in the Parlour Bar on Elmwood Avenue.
-This event is free and open to everyone - you do not have to be part of the Law School or Film Group to attend.
-The QUB Law School Film Group welcomes - film enthusiasts, scholars/students from all disciplines, or members of the public who just want to grab the opportunity of seeing a film that they missed first time round – to its monthly movie night.
+This event is free and open to everyone - you do not have to be part of QUB, the Law School or Film Group to attend.
+The QUB Law School Film Group welcomes - film enthusiasts, scholars/students from all disciplines, and members of the public who just want to grab the opportunity of seeing a film that they missed first time round – to its monthly movie night.
 On the first Wednesday of every month we screen a film that relates to legal principles and the challenges they face.